unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Why translators need them**: When a translator encounters the Hebrew word "hesed" in Psalm 23, this resource points them to the Translation Words entry explaining "steadfast love" or "mercy."

 #### **Translation Questions (TQ)**
-**What they contain**: Comprehension questions with answers that test whether a translation successfully communicates the intended meaning.
+**What they contain**: Comprehension questions with answers that test whether a translation successfully communicates the intended meaning of the original text.

-**Purpose**: Provide a quality assurance method for translators to verify their translation is clear and accurate.
+**Purpose**: Provide a quality assurance tool for conducting community checks of Bible translations, helping verify that the translation is clear, accurate, and understandable to the target audience.

-**Why translators need them**: After translating a passage, translators can use these questions to test whether their target audience would understand the intended meaning.
+**Why translators need them**: These questions enable translators to conduct systematic checks with community members to ensure their translation communicates the intended biblical message clearly and that readers understand what the original text meant to convey.

 **Example**: For the passage "Paul, a servant of Christ Jesus," a question might be "What does Paul call himself?" with the answer "Paul calls himself a servant."

 #### **Translation Academy (TA)**
-**What they contain**: Comprehensive training materials covering translation theory, methodology, cultural issues, and quality standards.
+**What they contain**: Comprehensive training materials covering translation theory, methodology, best practices, cultural issues, and quality standards for Bible translation.

-**Purpose**: Provide the theoretical foundation and practical guidance needed for high-quality Bible translation work.
+**Purpose**: Provide the theoretical foundation and practical guidance needed for high-quality Bible translation work, serving as the educational foundation for translation teams.

-**Why translators need them**: Translation is a complex skill requiring knowledge of linguistics, culture, theology, and communication - these materials provide structured training in all these areas.
+**Why translators need them**: Translation is a complex skill requiring knowledge of linguistics, culture, theology, and communication principles - these materials provide structured training in all these areas and establish the methodological foundation that other translation resources reference.

 **Example**: An article on "Translating Metaphors" would explain what metaphors are, why they're challenging to translate, and provide specific strategies for handling them effectively.